tidepool-org/docs/front-end/recipes.md

 }
 ```

-[^1]: Blip and the Chrome uploader both had a "mock" mode using a mock version of the API (wrapper) that returned mock data via the [blip-mock-data](https://github.com/tidepool-org/blip-mock-data 'Tidepool on GitHub: blip-mock-data') repo and package published to npm.
-Due to recent and upcoming changes to the Tidepool platform API(s), we have deprecated this mock data repository and removed the mock mode option from both blip and the Chrome uploader.
+[^1]: Blip and the Uploader both had a "mock" mode using a mock version of the API (wrapper) that returned mock data via the [blip-mock-data](https://github.com/tidepool-org/blip-mock-data 'Tidepool on GitHub: blip-mock-data') repo and package published to npm.
+Due to recent and upcoming changes to the Tidepool platform API(s), we have deprecated this mock data repository and removed the mock mode option from both blip and the uploader.

 [^2]: Obligatory "TP restart" GIF (kudos belong to @darinkrauss for bidirectionalizing the original): ![the `tp_restart` kitty](../images/tp_restart-kitty.gif)